 Unlike other tools and plugins that add social buttons to your blog, SocialSnap is built to be lightning fast and won’t slow down your page load speeds one bit—an important factor in your overall blog SEO strategy.
 Plus, their share buttons are available in multiple formats as a floating bar, sticky widget, above or below blog posts and even as pop-ups.

-For how minimalist and straight forward this free WordPress plugin is, it’s become one of the highest return blogging tools I’ve installed on my site.
+For how minimalist and straight forward this free WordPress plugin is, it’s become one of the highest return blogging tools I’ve installed on my site to amplify my content marketing results.

 It’s as easy as it gets when it comes to embedding quick and easy tweetable quotes or content you want to encourage readers to share anywhere within your blog content.